Frequently Asked Questions

-Yes, usually.
-Before the massage, I will ask you if you have any areas that need particular attention.
+Yes, however, before the massage, I will ask you if you have any areas that need particular attention.
 This will allow me to focus on those areas, as well as do more general work on other parts of your body.
-The session is tailored to you, so if you want me to spend more time in some places (eg., back, shoulders) and less time in others, I am happy to do that.
+The session is tailored to you, so if you want me to spend more time in some places and less time in others, I am happy to do that.

 How long does the massage last?

 I offer sessions that are 60 or 90 minutes long.
 Unlike at a spa where an hour means 50 minutes, you will receive the full amount of time on the table.
 Also, allow some extra time since we will chat a little before the massage, and to give yourself time to get off the table without rushing.

 Will I be completely undressed?

 Most people are.
 The best way to receive a massage is with the body completely unclothed.
 However, people have different modesty levels and if you want I will keep your body covered with a top sheet except for the area being massaged.
 You may also wear underwear if that is comfortable for you.

 Will you also be completely undressed?